Assistant Hall Directors

 - Remember that academics take first priority.
 Maintain your academic success!

-- Always keep in mind the four educational focus areas (social justice, involvement, academic identity, and healthy living) when working with students and programming.
+- Always keep in mind the four educational focus areas (inclusion and equity, health and wellness, academics and career, and involvement and leadership) when working with students and programming.

 - Maintain a positive attitude.